blackcrowX/Data_Analytics_Portfolio/Project-I/readme.md

 -	Month As Customer: With help of the regression analysis I was able to prove there being no correlation between month as customer and fraudulent claims.
 An insight to take with would be to further strengthen longeveity, because the amount of claims is reduced over time.

-In conclusion, these findings provide valuable insights into the demographics and preferences of fraudulent insured.
+These findings provide valuable insights into the demographics and preferences of fraudulent insured.